-5 Ways to Avoid Family Drama at Your Wedding
+5 Ways to Prevent Wedding Drama

 For some couples, the best day of their life might also be one of their most feared -- especially if they are concerned about family drama breaking out.
 Sound familiar?
 Not to worry!
-Here are a few ways that you can help keep the family drama at bay and enjoy your wedding.
+Here are a few ways that you can help keep the family wedding drama at bay and enjoy your wedding.

-Limit the Cocktails
+2. Limit the cocktails

 Alcohol relaxes people’s inhibitions and can invite drama.
 If you don’t want someone to act out or have a family member who tends to overindulge, limit the alcohol flow during the big day.
 There are plenty of ways you can do this that also happen to come with cost savings: Skip cocktail hour, limit the amount of time the bar is open during the reception, or consider going with beer and wine only.